Women in the United States

 The legal status of women in the United States has advanced significantly over the past two centuries, but not yet equal to that of men in comparison to other high-income democracies.

-In the early history of the U.S., women were largely confined to domestic roles.
+In the early history of the United States, women were largely confined to domestic roles.
 Labor shortages during World War II led to an influx of women in the workforce, which helped to build toward the women's liberation movement of the 1960s and '70s.
 Since then, women have gained greater visibility in public life, but significant legal and cultural gaps remain.

 The United States has never ratified the U.N.’s Convention on the Elimination of All Forms of Discrimination against Women and has failed to pass the Equal Rights Amendment (ERA), leaving women without explicit constitutional protections against sex discrimination.

 Laws

 Female law enforcement officers in the United States of America.

 Convention to Eliminate All Forms of Discrimination Against Women

 The United States has never ratified the U.N.'s Convention on the Elimination of All Forms of Discrimination against Women, although it played an important role in drafting the treaty.
 As of 2014, the United States is thus one of only seven nations which have not ratified it – also including Iran, Palau, Somalia, South Sudan, Sudan, and Tonga.